pmndrs/react-three-fiber/readme.md

 # Objects and properties

-You can access the entirety of [THREE's object catalogue as well as all of their properties](https://threejs.org/docs).
-If you are in doubt about something, always consult the docs.
+You can use [THREE's entire object catalogue and all properties](https://threejs.org/docs).
+When in doubt, always consult the docs.

 ```jsx
 <mesh